Assignment 1: Dealing with Diversity in America from Reconstruction through the 1920s

 Due Week 3 and worth 120 points

-This is a 5-paragraph paper based on research in designated sources.
-It is a position paper in which you support a thesis statement by reason and historical examples.
 After the Civil War, the United States had to recover from war, handle western expansion, and grapple with very new economic forms.
 However, its greatest issues would revolve around the legacies of slavery and increasing diversity in the decades after the Civil War.
 In the South, former slaves now had freedom and new opportunities but, despite the Reconstruction period, faced old prejudices and rapidly forming new barriers.
 Immigrants from Europe and Asia came in large numbers but then faced political and social restrictions.
 Women continued to seek rights.
 Yet, on the whole, America became increasingly diverse by the 1920s.
 Consider developments, policies, and laws in that period from 1865 to the 1920s.
-Examine the statements below and drawing from provided sources, present a paper with specific examples and arguments to demonstrate the validity of your position.
+Examine the statement below and drawing from provided sources, present a paper with specific examples and arguments to demonstrate the validity of your position.

 After giving general consideration to your readings so far and any general research, select one of the positions above as your position—your thesis.
 (Sometimes after doing more thorough research, you might choose the reverse position.
 This happens with critical thinking and inquiry.
 Your final paper might end up taking a different position than you originally envisioned.)
 Organize your paper as follows, handling these issues:

 Length: The paper should be 500-to-750 words in length.

 Research and References: You must use a MINIMUM of three sources; the Schultz textbook must be one of them.
 Your other two sources should be drawn from the list provided below.
 This is guided research, not open-ended Googling.